kritanjalijain/ML_from_Scratch/Log.md

 **Thoughts** : Finally got to know applications of the logistic function or the sigmoid function which I studied in 11th grade.
 I can finally understand the real life applications of matrices, algebra and calculus studied previously.
 Well, this is fun :)

+## Day 10 : September 10, 2020

+**Today's Progress** :
+   * Regularization to help prevent models from overfitting the training data.(Since machine learning models need to generalize well to new examples that the model has not seen        in practice.)

+**Thoughts** : Finally got to know applications of the logistic function or the sigmoid function which I studied in 11th grade.
+I can finally understand the real life applications of matrices, algebra and calculus studied previously.
+Well, this is fun :)